I work with the Ulysses app, as my starting point for all notes & drafts — and happily recommend it to anyone on macOS and iOS.

 With information in so many places nowadays, it’s nice to have this one place to consolidate, store, disseminate and come back to at any time — like a search engine for your ideas.

-Noting is an outlet for the busy and creative mind — I like to think of my notes as emails to myself — sometimes before sharing with others, and sometimes gathering something I’ve shared with a few to later publish for many.
-It’s for saving all these thoughts in a way that you can jump between them with no pressure to finish any one.
+Ulysses and similar notes apps are for saving all these thoughts in a way that you can jump between them with no pressure to finish any-one.
 Always adding to them, never losing an idea, until a time you may need or wish to progress and share them.

 My preferences